GuanceCloud/datakit/internal/export/doc/en/inputs/proxy.md

   # some other configures...
 ```

-Here the *insecure* means all local Datakit must trust the TLS certificate within the proxy server(the Proxy input), the certificate source is [here](https://github.com/elazarl/goproxy/blob/master/certs.go){:target="_blank"}.
+Here the *insecure* means all local DataKit must trust the TLS certificate within the proxy server(the Proxy input), the certificate source is [here](https://github.com/elazarl/goproxy/blob/master/certs.go){:target="_blank"}.

-- Once Datakit trust the certificate, the proxy will see all details the the HTTP(s) request, and export more Prometheus metrics about them
+- Once DataKit trust the certificate, the proxy will see all details the the HTTP(s) request, and export more Prometheus metrics about them
 - The proxy will re-send the request to Dataway(and with **valid** TLS certificate)

 <!-- markdownlint-disable MD046 -->
-???+ attention
+???+ warning

     While MITM enabled, the performance of Proxy input will decrease dramatically, because the Proxy need to read&copy incoming request.
 See more details about the benchmark below.
 <!-- markdownlint-enable -->